Quebec Boundaries Extension Act, 1912

 The Quebec Boundary Extension Act, 1898 had granted the province its first territorial enlargement into the Northwest Territories.
 The 1912 act was pursuant to a resolution of the House of Commons of Canada on 13 July 1908, which also led to the Manitoba Boundaries Extension Act, 1912 and Ontario Boundaries Extension Act, 1912, which transferred more territory around Hudson Bay to Manitoba and Ontario from the Northwest Territories' District of Keewatin.

 Canada and Newfoundland disagreed on the location of the frontier between Quebec and Labrador until 1927.
-The Canadian government accepted Newfoundland and Labrador's claimed frontier, however Quebec continues to dispute it: see Newfoundland and Labrador–Quebec border.
+The Canadian government accepted Newfoundland's claimed frontier, however Quebec continues to dispute it: see Newfoundland and Labrador–Quebec border.